Cambridge Speechwriters’ & Business Communicators’ Conference 2020

 - Get insights into rhetoric from top writers

-- Listen to outstanding public speakers
+- Listen to outstanding writers tell their stories

 - Have your own work analysed in interactive sessions with top trainers